Skip to main content

 When you meet with a crisis provider they will:

-• Ask you questions to understand your situation and to assess your safety and coping ability
+• Ask you questions to understand your situation and assess your safety

-• Help you regulate emotions and soothe yourself
+• Assess your ability to cope, regulate your emotions, and soothe yourself

 • Explain confidentiality as it relates to the crisis